Sat, 23 Sep 2023 16:28:21 -0400

 This section is informative.

 Digital identity is the unique representation of a subject engaged in an online transaction.
-A digital identity is always unique in the context of a digital service, but does not necessarily need to uniquely identify the subject.
-In other words, accessing a digital service may not mean that the physical representation of the underlying subject is known.
-Identity proofing establishes that a subject is actually who they claim to be.
+A digital identity is always unique in the context of a digital service, but does not necessarily need to uniquely identify the subject in all contexts.
+In other words, accessing a digital service may not mean that the subject’s real-life identity is known.
+Identity proofing establishes that a subject is who they claim to be.
 Digital authentication is the process of determining the validity of one or more authenticators used to claim a digital identity.
-Authentication establishes a subject attempting to access a digital service is in control of the technologies used to authenticate.
-For services in which return visits are applicable, successfully authenticating provides reasonable risk-based assurances that the subject that is accessing the service today is the same as that which accessed the service yesterday.
-Digital identity presents a technical challenge because this process often involves the proofing of individuals over an open network, and always involves the authentication of individual subjects over an open network to access digital government services.
-Of which exists multiple opportunities for impersonation and other attacks to fraudulently claim another subject’s digital identity.
+Authentication establishes that a subject attempting to access a digital service is in control of the technologies used to authenticate.
+Successful authentication provides reasonable risk-based assurances that the subject accessing the service today is the same as that which previously accessed the service.
+Digital identity presents a technical challenge because this process often involves proofing individuals over an open network, and typically involves the authentication of individual subjects over an open network to access digital government services.
+There are multiple opportunities for impersonation and other attacks that fraudulently claim another subject’s digital identity.

-This recommendation provides technical guidelines to agencies to allow a subject to remotely authenticate their identity to a Federal system.
+This recommendation provides agencies with technical guidelines for digital authentication of subjects to federal systems over a network.
 This recommendation also provides guidelines for credential service providers (CSPs), verifiers, and relying parties (RPs).

 The components of identity assurance detailed in these guidelines are as follows: